folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Otherwise we continue until there are no active (non-terminated) locations left.
 For code see Appendix \ref{scheduling-code}.

-Running until completion (or error) is also available in the repl:
+Running until completion (or error) is also available in the REPL:
 ```haskell
 > untilError initialProgram
 Right locations: fromList [("l1",("A",[],Fix NoOp)), ...